HOTELS & STAY

 Stall at Rohini crossing run by Sonu

-I often take the Pankhabari road.
+Sometimes I take the Pankhabari road.
 I have a privilege that I can show my card as a travel writer and the guards let me go.
-You can also take this road easily if you take a private car or ask the driver to manage on your behalf.
+You can also take this road if you take a private car or ask the driver to manage on your behalf.

 Nipun's Hotel, Garidhura

 Shortly after the Garidhura Market, there is a road that branches out towards left and that road goes to Mirik.
-That road is one of the most scenic routes I have ever seen in Darjeeling district.
+That route towards Mirik is one of the most scenic routes I have ever seen in Darjeeling district.
 In fact one can also reach Darjeeling along that route although it takes about an hour more.
-Garidhura to Mirik takes about 2 hours.
+Garidhura to Mirik takes about 1 hour 15 minutes.
 From Mirik the road continues via Pasupati Nath Market at the Nepal border, followed by Sukhiapokhri, then to Ghoom and then Darjeeling.

 However the road that continues from Garidhura towards Pankhabari, is known as Pankhabari Road.
 You will pass by Longview Tea Estate on both sides of the road.
 This is the first tea estate on the route that produces Darjeeling brand of tea.
 This long stretch of tea garden on both sides of the road is laid just below the hills.
 Soon after some 10 minutes (about 6kms) from Garidhura, the uphill climb will start.
 The first village as you drive along is Pankhabari and hence the name of this road.

 You will pass by the Pankhabari village.
 There are vegetable and small stationery stalls on both sides of the road.
 The sight of lovely wooden huts on the cliffs and the charm of little kids on the roadside waving at you just sets the day right.

 After you have driven uphill for a while, there is a point on the right from where you get a breathtaking view of the Siliguri plains below.
 You can see two rivers, Teesta and Balasun flowing side by side at a distance.
 Teesta on the left and Balasun on its right.